Concerns I work with:

 I specialise in therapy for anxiety, stress, low self-esteem, relationship difficulties, life transitions, trauma recovery and work-related concerns.

 My practice is trauma-informed, with an awareness of the broader systems of power that shape our lives.
-This approach enables me to engage with clients from diverse backgrounds, including those who may experience discrimination based on their gender, race, disability, neurodiversity or sexual identity.
+This approach enables me to engage with clients who may experience discrimination based on their gender, race, disability, neurodiversity or sexual identity.

 Therapy Modalities I work with: